cashjohnson/CSCI-3308-Womack-Sum2017/README.md

 - Demo Code from Class

 There is also a corresponding [website](https://chris-womack.github.io/CSCI-3308-Womack-Sum2017/) that will help you get setup for the semester.

+Lecture videos will be hosted on my [youtube channel](https://www.youtube.com/user/chrisdwomack) and will be uploaded weekly.
+Lectures should be watched before the corresponding lab.

 ### Course Schedule